offGustavo/md-agenda.nvim/README.md

 | **DONE** | When a task is completed in time, it's type changes to DONE. |
 | **DUE** | When a task is completed after the given deadline, it's type changes to DUE. |
 | **CANCELLED** | When a TODO task is cancelled, it's type changes to CANCELLED. |

+- You can also use custom item types instead of **TODO** with customTodoTypes configuration.

 **Here are some example agenda items to understand their structure better:**
 ```md